ebrehault/slides/plone/ploneconf-2017-keynote.md

 And as a reward for the difficult time, we inherit a strong culture.

-Communities which avoid difficulties build weaker culture (and so they need to protect their core).
+Communities which avoid difficulties build weaker culture (and so they need to protect their core, we don't, our core is self-protected).

-.fx: titleslide

 --------------------------------------------------------------------------------